seanbao/mnemonas/docs/docker-deployment.en.md

     restart: unless-stopped
 ```

 Do not use `server.host = "127.0.0.1"` inside the container to limit host access; that binds to the container's loopback.
 Restrict host exposure in the Compose port mapping instead.

-When WebDAV authentication is also disabled for a loopback-only developer container, keep `server.host = "0.0.0.0"` inside the container and set `security.allow_unsafe_no_auth = true` to explicitly confirm that the host port mapping is the access boundary.
+When WebDAV authentication is also disabled for a loopback-only developer container, keep `server.host = "0.0.0.0"` inside the container.
+Set `security.allow_unsafe_no_auth = true` to explicitly confirm that the host port mapping is the access boundary.

 ## Multi-User NAS Example

 Admins can create users in the Web UI and set groups, `home_dir`, user quotas, and directory access rules.
-Non-admin users are scoped to that configured root unless a matching directory rule grants shared access; file browsing, search, favorites, shares, trash, activity, and WebDAV `users` mode use the same boundary.
-Web/API uploads, copies, moves, and trash restores into `home_dir` honor the configured user quota; shared-path capacity limits are handled by directory quotas.
+Non-admin users are scoped to that configured root unless a matching directory rule grants shared access.

+File browsing, search, favorites, shares, trash, activity, and WebDAV `users` mode use the same boundary.
+Web/API uploads, copies, moves, and trash restores into `home_dir` honor the configured user quota.
+Shared-path capacity limits are handled by directory quotas.

 ```yaml
 services: